Mtsumi/interview_cake/README.md

 If you have any suggestions for improving the solutions in this repository or would like to contribute your own solutions, feel free to submit a pull request.
 All contributions are welcome and appreciated!

+## License

+This program is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Contact

 If you have any questions or comments about this repository, feel free to contact me at [mtsumijr@gmail.com](mailto:mtsumijr@gmail.com).